404background/3dgs-edit-tools/examples/README.md

    - Generate detailed differences in CSV format
    - Visualize differences with color-coded points
    - Print summary of differences

+7. **merge_gs_sample.py** - Sample for merging multiple 3DGS files
+   - Create a transformed copy of an input 3DGS file
+   - Apply translation to the copy (10cm on X-axis by default)
+   - Merge the original and transformed files into a single 3DGS file

 ## How to Run the Samples